arcilli/investsuite-api-docs/docs/quick_start.md

 title: Quick start
 ---

 Get acquainted with the InvestSuite API.
-This quick start takes you through the steps typically pursued when integrating with InvestSuite's Optimizer and Robo Advisor products.
+This quick start takes you through the typical steps to integrate with InvestSuite's Optimizer and Robo Advisor products.
 Below sequence diagram describes these basic steps.
 As a quick start, we will perform these steps interactively.

 !!!
 Hint
     This exercise demonstrates the flow for Robo Advisor.
 The flow for **Self Investor** is the same.
 The only difference is that for Self Investor you do not get to call the optimizer for order recommendations.